Far-Beyond-Dev/blog/public/blogs/async-plugin-architecture-blog.md

 The key insight is that seamless context sharing across dynamic library boundaries conflicts with fundamental security and stability principles in modern operating systems.
 Successful implementations acknowledge this constraint and design explicit context management protocols rather than relying on implicit propagation.

-For developers building plugin systems today, the recommended approach is clear: embrace explicit architectural boundaries, use synchronous plugin interfaces with async wrappers, and implement comprehensive testing across different deployment scenarios.
+For developers building plugin systems today; embrace explicit architectural boundaries, use synchronous plugin interfaces with async wrappers, and implement comprehensive testing across different deployment scenarios.
 While not as seamless as static linking, these patterns enable robust, performant plugin systems that work reliably in production environments.